Bosnia and Herzegovina–Croatia relations: Diplomatic relations

 Bosnia and Herzegovina's and Croatia's diplomatic relations started with Croatia recognizing Bosnia and Herzegovina on 24 January 1992, which Bosnia and Herzegovina reciprocated on 7 April the same year, and both countries finally signed an agreement of mutual friendship and co-operation on 21 July the same year, during the series of Yugoslav Wars.
-Together, Bosnia and Herzegovina and Croatia have signed 111 various treaties deliminating issues ranging from establishment of diplomatic missions to resolving border disputes.
+Together, Bosnia and Herzegovina and Croatia have signed 111 various treaties delimiting issues ranging from establishment of diplomatic missions to resolving border disputes.

 The Croatian embassy in Bosnia and Herzegovina is located in Sarajevo and its 6 consulates are located in Sarajevo (consulate-general), Banja Luka, Mostar, Livno, Vitez and Tuzla.
 The current Croatian ambassador in BiH is Ivan Sabolić.
 Current BiH ambassador in Croatia is Azra Kalajdžisalihović.

 Bosnia and Herzegovina has its embassy in Zagreb.
 Beside the embassy, there is one consulate-general of Bosnia and Herzegovina in Croatia, also located in Zagreb.